Securities

 - NVIDIA (NVDA) traded at $177.64, up +0.14% on the day.

-- Amazon's Zoox autonomous driving unit has provided over 350,000 rides and has an application for commercial service pending with NHTSA for early April.
+- Amazon’s Zoox autonomous driving unit has provided over 350,000 rides and has an application for commercial service pending with NHTSA—track NHTSA automated driving systems (official regulatory hub).

 - NVIDIA's CFO indicated robotaxis could generate hundreds of billions in revenue over the next decade.